A3h1nt/a3h1nt.github.io/_posts/2024-12-10-Hacking The Razorpay Phishing Scammer.md

 ![t](/Images/razorpay/17.png){:.shadow}

-There were two unique IPs, `103.182.103.186` and `23.26.221.77`, this was kind of expected, as the scammer was first storing data in a buffer database and then moved it to some other place.
+There were two unique IPs, `103.182.103.186` and `23.26.221.77`, this was kind of expected, as the scammer was first storing data in a buffer database and then moving it to some other place.
 In this case `103.182.103.186` is the buffer and `23.26.221.77` is where the data is eventually collected (at least what i think).
 A simple WHOIS revealed the IPs are located somewhere in Mumbai.

 ![t](/Images/razorpay/18.png){:.shadow}